 Please contact the Office of Technology Transfer with any questions.

 Why does OTT need to know the funding information?

 Most sponsored research projects have intellectual property related obligations, and it is important for the University to comply with these obligations.
 For example, the University is required to report to the federal government any invention created using federal funding, whether or not the University receives the funding directly or indirectly.
-In these cases, if the University decides not to keep the title to the inventions, the federal government may take title to the inventions or decide to relinquish title to the inventors.
+In these cases, if the University decides not to retain title to the invention, the federal government may take title to the invention or decide to relinquish title to the inventors.

 How much detail do the inventors need to provide to describe the invention?

 The description of the invention needs to be as detailed as possible.
 Without adequate information, the office cannot complete its evaluation of the invention’s patentability and licensing potential.